faustern/ProgrammingFundamentals/README.md

 # ProgrammingFundamentals
-Practicals and Projects for TWA Programming Fundamentals.
+Practicals and Projects for Programming Fundamentals.